 To watch THE series and see related press, visit: www.myamericaseries.com

-Anna is currently in post-production on The Mechanicals of Hemp, a short film inspired by A Midsummer Night's Dream for Riley Productions, filmed at Cambridge University and Margent Farm.
+Anna is currently in post-production on The Mechanicals of Hemp, a short film inspired by A Midsummer Night's Dream for Riley Productions, filmed at Cambridge University and Margent Farm in September 2017.

-She is currently in pre-production for The Great Unknown, a short film by Desirée Matthews starring Matthews & Academy Award winner Olympia Dukakis, which will shoot in New York in November with DP Daisy Zhou.
+She also just wrapped shooting The Great Unknown, a short film by Desirée Matthews starring Matthews & Academy Award winner Olympia Dukakis, which shot in New York in November 2017 with DP Daisy Zhou.

 Last year, Anna directed & co-produced the Now What? trilogy: three LA based short films about a Korean-American man (Nick Maccarone) juggling friendship, love and career challenges produced for Brooklyn Seoul Productions.
 The films have been invited to a number of festivals worldwide, including Digital Box Office TV, Move Me Short Film Festival, IPAAF, Highland Park Film Festival in LA, RESOBOX Short Film Festival, >> LOVE Film Screenings in New York, the Chhatrapati Shivaji International Film Festival, India, Dreamers Film Festival, South Korea, the Downtown Urban Arts Festival in New York, the Canadian Diversity Film Festival, the Williamsburg International Film Festival & the Oasis Short Film Festival.
 Now What? will shortly be available to stream on ShortsTV in the USA and EMEA